bmlt-enabled/BMLTiOSLib/README.md

 You then use the functional interface to operate the connection.

-## USAGE (Taken from the actual file documentation):
+## USAGE:

 The [`BMLTiOSLib`](https://bmlt.magshare.net/bmlt-doc/07-BMLTiOSLib/Classes/BMLTiOSLib.html) class represents the public interface to the BMLTiOSLib framework.

 This class needs to be instantiated with a URI to a valid [Root Server](http://bmlt.magshare.net/installing-a-new-root-server/) (the same URI used to log in), and a BMLTiOSLibDelegate delegate instance.

 Instantiation immediately starts a communication process, and the result will be reflected in the delegate's `bmltLibInstance(_:BMLTiOSLib,serverIsValid:Bool)` callback.

 If this instance fails to connect to a valid Root Server, it should be deleted, and reinstantiated for a new connection.

 Once a connection is established, the HTTP session is maintained until the instance is deinstantiated.

 The session is required to be maintained for Semantic Administration.
 You cannot share a session across instances of BMLTiOSLib.

 ## BASIC SERVER INFORMATION:

 Once you have successfully connected (established a session) to the Root Server, this instance will have some fundamental information available about that server.

- Your delegate's `bmltLibInstance(_:BMLTiOSLib,serverIsValid:Bool)` method is called when the connection is successful (serverIsValid is true).
+Your delegate's `bmltLibInstance(_:BMLTiOSLib,serverIsValid:Bool)` method is called when the connection is successful (`serverIsValid` is true).

 This information can be accessed by calling the following instance properties:

 - `distanceUnits` and `distanceUnitsString` (This is the distance unit used for the server -Km or Mi).